Andrew0000/Universal-Cache/README.md

 # Universal-Cache (Kotlin / Coroutines / Flow)

-The goal: Organise cache and request sharing in Kotlin applications in easy way.
+The goal: Organise cache and a request sharing in Kotlin applications in easy way.

 Some functions:
 ✔️ Share ongoing request(s) by parameters as key.